 The OWT’s vision for the BARRY COMMUNITY WATER ACTIVITIES CENTRE is that it will be available to all.

-The project can now proceed as we have obtained the necessary water Licence with Associated British Ports who own Barry Docks and agreement for a long term lease, when we have the finance and planning in place.
+The project can now proceed as we have obtained the necessary water licence with Associated British Ports who own Barry Docks and are negotiating an agreement for a long term lease.

-We envisage that the voluntary groups, will have unlimited access to the facilities for an annual fee, so long as they utilise their own craft, and have the necessary qualified instructors.
+We envisage that the voluntary groups, will have access to the facilities for an annual fee, so long as they utilise their own craft, and have the necessary qualified instructors.
 We welcome enquiries from other interested groups who would like to get involved in utilising the facilities.

-The four Lifeguard Clubs in the Vale, train throughout the year with their canoes/surf boards.
+The Lifeguard Clubs in the Vale, train throughout the year with their canoes/surf boards.

 The local Sprint Kayakers have also indicated they wish to be able to train on the dock and it is used by Special Olympics Canoests.

-The Intersensory Club of Barry, who already have a suitable boat for wheelchair bound persons, to be able to board from a ramp, and experience ‘life afloat’ have contacted us to ask when they will be able to transfer to using the new facility.
+The Intersensory Club of Barry, who already have a suitable boat for wheelchair bound persons, to be able to board from a ramp, and experience ‘life afloat’ have transfer to our facility.